 These days the discussion of West’s first hit play titled, Sex, (which has no sex in it) should be an enlightening experience for young people in the twenty-first century who have been sexually saturated by society and the media.

 The Westian use of double and triple entendre to convey sexual images is a refreshing study in form and dialogue.
-No playwright before West had ever
+No playwright before West had ever done this.

 “attacked respectable women from the stage… of being whore(s) in disguise” (Schlissel 9).